 (Supports Canary Custom Tone)

 With Blink, an automated arm/disarm feature would take it to the next level.
 While this feature was promised, they've not delivered; though they have responded with the ability to arm and disarm by creating a schedule and using your voice through Amazon Echo.
-However, the long battery life, the superior picture quality, the ability to watch video live, free cloud storage, and the option to record locally to USB make this camera a smart option for home security.
+However, the long battery life, the superior picture quality, the ability to watch video live, and free cloud storage make this camera a smart option for home security.
 With the new Sync Module, Blink will support a 4G connection, sensors, and even professional monitoring.

 Arlo Pro is either tied or a close second, depending on how you look at it.
-It is slower to wake up, but it works with IFTTT, Stringify, and SmartThings, can be used outside, offers free cloud storage, local storage, and you can automatically arm and disarm the camera through geofencing.
+It is slower to wake up, but it works with IFTTT, Stringify, Echo Show, Echo SPot, and SmartThings, can be used outside, offers free cloud storage, local storage, and you can automatically arm and disarm the camera through geofencing.
 Arlo Go, although expensive ($399.99), is an option for monitoring places without Wi-Fi.